-In the case of the Joint waste service (JWS) all parties share in the overall costs and the Council is acting as an agent so just shows its own share of costs in the CEIS but accounts for amounts due to / from other parties as debtors / creditors in the Balance Sheet.
+In the case of Joint Waste Solutions Limited all parties share in the overall costs and the Council is acting as an agent so just discloses its own share of costs in the Comprehensive Income and Expenditure Statement but accounts for amounts due to/from other parties as debtors/creditors in the Balance Sheet.

-The Main Square Camberley Jersey Property Unit Trust - the Council directly exercises control over activities of the JPUT and it is not a separate legal entity.
+The Main Square Camberley Jersey Property Unit Trust - the Council directly exercises control over the operational activities of the JPUT and it is not a separate legal entity.
 This entity has been accounted for as an overseas branch in the Statement of Accounts as the legal form of the trust does not confer separation from the Council and is therefore treated in the same way as a joint operation.

 12. ASSUMPTIONS MADE REGARDING THE FUTURE AND OTHER MAJOR SOURCES OF ESTIMATION UNCERTAINTY ltem Uncertainties Effect if actual results differ from assumptions Pension Liability Estimation of the net liability to pay pensions depends on a number of complex judgments relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
 The effects on the net pension liability of changes in individual assumptions can be measured.
-For instance, a 0.5% decrease in the real discount rate assumption would result in an increase in the pension liability of £10.154m.
+For instance, a 0.5% decrease in the real discount rate assumption would result in an increase in the pension liability of \pounds 10.154m.
 However, the assumptions interact in complex ways.
-During 2019/20, the Council's actuaries advised that the net pension liability has decreased by £1m.
-Investment Property and PPE Valuations Investment property and PPE is valued by professional valuers on the basis of available market yields and other market information If the market assumptions vary then this will impact on the valuation included within the financial statements.
-NNDR Appeals Provision The accounts include an estimate as to the level of future appeals in respect of Business Rates appeals outstanding at the balance sheet date.
+During 2019/20, the Council's actuary advised that the net pension liability had decreased by \pounds 1m.
+Investment Properties and PPE Valuations Investment properties and PPE are valued by professional valuers on the basis of available market yields and other market information.
+If the market assumptions vary then this will impact on the valuation included within the financial statements.
+NNDR Appeals Provision The accounts include an estimate as to the level of future appeals in respect of Business Rates appeals outstanding at the Balance Sheet date.
 If the assumptions vary then this would have an impact on the Income for Business Rates included within the CIES and the level of provision in the Balance Sheet.